Quantova/Quantova---Arm-Cortex-M4-Microcontrollers/README.md

 Compile for ARM Cortex-M4

-I have added all the below files into pq_crypto_code folder for separate testing crypto_kem/ → Key Exchange Mechanisms (Kyber, NTRU, etc.) optimized for Cortex-M4 crypto_sign/ → Post-Quantum Digital Signatures (Dilithium, Falcon, etc.) mupq/ → Test framework that benchmarks post-quantum cryptography on Cortex-M4 tests/ → Scripts that measure speed, RAM, and flash usage on Cortex-M4 hardware
+I have added all the below files into pq_crypto_code folder for separate testing.

+ crypto_kem/ → Key Exchange Mechanisms (Kyber, NTRU, etc.) optimized for Cortex-M4

+ crypto_sign/ → Post-Quantum Digital Signatures (Dilithium, Falcon, etc.)

+ mupq/ → Test framework that benchmarks post-quantum cryptography on Cortex-M4

+ tests/ → Scripts that measure speed, RAM, and flash usage on Cortex-M4 hardware